gordianknotC/nxp_note/flutter note/trouble shooting.md

 - #### UniqueKey Wrongly Used:
   uniqueley implicates that it is unique to itself which means its unique on
-    every rebuild, hence highly incorrespondent to statefulWidget.
+    every rebuild, hence highly incorrespondent to StatefulWidget.
 If wrongly
     used uniquekey to statefulWidget, it would force statefulWIdget to
-    recreate
+    recreate without saving any state...

     __example:__
+  > none...

   #### Widget Constantly Changed on It's Child Visually